Linear Attention Sequence Parallelism: Introduction

 \section{Introduction}

+{Linear sequence modeling methods~\citep{katharopoulos2020transformers,choromanski2022rethinking,sun2025linear} including linear attention~\citep{qin2024various}, state space models~\citep{dao2024transformers} and linear RNN~\citep{qin2024hgrn2}, are becoming increasingly popular due to their faster training and inference speed and comparable modeling performance to vanilla Softmax attention-based transformer models~\citep{vaswani2017attention,zeng2022glm,touvron2023llama,2307.09288,team2023internlm}.
+The hybrid architecture, which interleaves Softmax attention and linear attention Transformer layers, has proven to be an effective balance between their respective strengths.
+This approach has been successfully implemented in large-scale commercial models such as Minimax-01 \citep{li2025minimax} and Tencent Hunyuan Turbo-S \citep{Hunyuan}, as well as in smaller-scale hybrid models like Samba \citep{ren2024samba}, Jamba \citep{lieber2024jamba}.}

-Recently, linear-complexity sequence modeling methods~\citep{choromanski2022rethinking,qin-etal-2022-devil,qin2024transnormerllm,shen2024scaling} are becoming increasingly popular due to their faster processing speed and comparable modeling performance to vanilla Softmax attention-based transformer models~\citep{vaswani2017attention,zeng2022glm,touvron2023llama,2307.09288}.
-As the size of large language models (LLMs)~\citep{team2023internlm} increases and sequence lengths extend, the capacity limitations of single GPU's memory become a significant challenge, constraining the maximum sequence length manageable by a large model.
+As the size of large language models (LLMs) increases and sequence lengths extend, the capacity limitations of single GPU's memory become a significant challenge, constraining the maximum sequence length manageable by a large model.
 To address this, Sequence Parallelism (SP) techniques~\citep{li2022sequence, korthikanti2022reducing} are employed, which partition a long sequence into multiple sub-sequences to be processed on separate devices.
 However, current implementations of SP methods do not fully exploit the right-product advantages of linear-complexity attention mechanisms~\cite{qin2024unlocking}.
 This results in less than optimal parallelism efficiency and reduced usability on linear sequence modeling methods.